tech-scripts/tech-scripts/README.md

 ### Stress Testing
 - **CPU Stress Test**: Test the stability and performance of your processor.
 - **Disk Stress Test**: Evaluate the speed and reliability of your storage.
-- **Memory Stress Test**: Check the stability and performance of your RAM.
+- **Memory Stress Test**: Check the stability and performance of your ram.

 ### System Optimization
 - **Swap Configuration**: Optimize and configure swap files for better memory management.